esq4/nind-denoise/.junie/guidelines.md

   - For quick setup, you can run: uv pip install -r requirements.in --upgrade
     - requirements.in is curated to resolve platform-appropriate wheels (notably for torch and friends).
 If you are not using uv, you can use pip install -r requirements.in, but uv will generally resolve variants more reliably across GPU/CPU setups.
   - External binaries required by the pipeline (runtime, not for unit tests):
-    - darktable-cli (Darktable) — used twice for stage 1/2 exports.
+    - darktable-cli (Darktable)
-    - gmic (gmic-cli) — used for RL deblur stage.
+    - gmic (gmic-cli)
-    - exiv2 (Python bindings) — used to read/write EXIF metadata.
+    - exiv2 (Python bindings)
   - The CLI attempts to auto-locate darktable-cli and gmic, but you can override with --dt and --gmic.
-On Windows, ensure these tools are discoverable on PATH or provide absolute paths.

 - GPU/acceleration considerations
   - The README documents GPU setup across NVIDIA (CUDA), Intel XPU/Level Zero, and AMD/ROCm status.
 Torch is pinned to recent versions; use uv’s wheel variant resolution where possible.